cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment4.md

 - Have two input fields, one for title and one for artist.
 - Have a button which allows you to submit the new song and adds to the list.

-## Part 3: Adding Playlist to App.js
+## Part 3: Adding Playlist to App.ts

-Initialize your Playlist component in App.js.
+Initialize your Playlist component in App.ts.
 This can be done by importing Playlist and creating a component:

 `<Playlist />`